Chicago race riot of 1919: Coroner's inquest

 The Cook County Coroner's Office took 70 day sessions, 20 night sessions and 450 witnesses examinations to collect evidence about the riots.
-Its report stated that on July 27, 1919, Eugene Williams, an African American youth, drifted towards an informally segregated beach on the South Side while holding onto a railroad tie.
-He was subsequently hit by a stone as a white man threw rocks at him and other African Americans to drive them away from their part of the 29th Street beach in the city's Douglas community on the South Side.
+Its report stated that, on July 27, 1919, Eugene Williams, an African-American youth, drifted towards an informally segregated beach on the South Side while holding onto a railroad tie.
+He was subsequently hit by a stone as a white man threw rocks at him and other African Americans to drive them away from the white part of the 29th Street beach in the city's Douglas community on the South Side.
 A witness recalled seeing a single white male standing on a breakwater 75 ft from the raft of the African Americans and throwing rocks at them.
 Williams was struck in the forehead.
 He then panicked, lost his grip on the railroad tie, and drowned.
-The assailant ran toward 29th Street, where a different fight had already started when African Americans tried to use a section of the beach there, in defiance of its tacit segregation.
+The assailant ran toward 29th Street, where a different fight already had started when African Americans tried to use a section of the beach there, in defiance of its tacit segregation.

 The rioting escalated when a white police officer refused to arrest the man who threw the stone at Williams.
 He instead arrested an African American on a white man's complaint of some minor offense.
-Anger over the arrest, coupled with Williams' death and rumors among both communities, escalated into five days of rioting.
-Most casualties were African American and most of the property damage was inflicted in African American neighborhoods.
+Anger over the arrest, coupled with Williams's death and rumors among both communities, escalated into five days of rioting.
+Most casualties were African Americans and most of the property damage was inflicted in African-American neighborhoods.
 Historians noted, "South Side youth gangs, including the Hamburg Athletic Club, were later found to have been among the primary instigators of the racial violence.
 For weeks, in the spring and summer of 1919, they had been anticipating, even eagerly awaiting, a race riot" and, "On several occasions, they themselves had endeavored to precipitate one, and now that racial violence threatened to become generalized and unrestrained throughout Chicago, they were set to exploit the chaos."